laravel/docs/queries.md

 <a name="retrieving-a-list-of-column-values"></a>
 #### Retrieving A List Of Column Values

-If you would like to retrieve a Collection containing the values of a single column, you may use the `pluck` method.
-In this example, we'll retrieve a Collection of role titles:
+If you would like to retrieve an `Illuminate\Support\Collection` instance containing the values of a single column, you may use the `pluck` method.
+In this example, we'll retrieve a collection of role titles:

+    use Illuminate\Support\Facades\DB;

-    $titles = DB::table('roles')->pluck('title');
+    $titles = DB::table('users')->pluck('title');

     foreach ($titles as $title) {
         echo $title;
     }

- You may also specify a custom key column for the returned Collection:
+ You may specify the column that the resulting collection should use as its keys by providing a second argument to the `pluck` method:

-    $roles = DB::table('roles')->pluck('title', 'name');
+    $titles = DB::table('users')->pluck('title', 'name');

-    foreach ($roles as $name => $title) {
+    foreach ($titles as $name => $title) {
         echo $title;
     }

 <a name="chunking-results"></a>
 ### Chunking Results

-If you need to work with thousands of database records, consider using the `chunk` method.
-This method retrieves a small chunk of the results at a time and feeds each chunk into a closure for processing.
-This method is very useful for writing [Artisan commands](/docs/{{version}}/artisan) that process thousands of records.
-For example, let's work with the entire `users` table in chunks of 100 records at a time:
+If you need to work with thousands of database records, consider using the `chunk` method provided by the `DB` facade.
+This method retrieves a small chunk of results at a time and feeds each chunk into a closure for processing.
+For example, let's retrieve the entire `users` table in chunks of 100 records at a time:

+    use Illuminate\Support\Facades\DB;

     DB::table('users')->orderBy('id')->chunk(100, function ($users) {
         foreach ($users as $user) {